-She had conspired with the driver ahead of time, asking him to keep an eye on me.
-She did not tell me this.
+She had conspired with the driver ahead of time, asking him to keep an eye on me, though she did not tell me this.
 What she told me was that once on the bus, I was to sit as close to the driver as possible.
 If anything went wrong, if I needed help, I was to ask the bus driver what to do.

 Once on the bus, I would scoot into the big leather bench seat behind the driver, my knee socks and school shoes dangling loosely off the edge.
 I should tuck the chain and card back into my uniform, where it would be safely sandwiched between the starched white blouse and wool jumper.
 The flat rectangle of the pass, visible under my uniform in the right light, would become a source of pride in my independence and of hot shame when my classmates asked teasingly, what it was, why it was there.
 But I knew better than to take it off.
 I knew that either way, that punched pass was my ticket home.

-I am often anxious when we are on the Struggle Bus together, but I do not want them to ride alone.
+I am often anxious when my grown children and I are on the Struggle Bus together, but I do not want them to ride alone.
 I wish I could just drive them there and save us all the trouble: I wish there was another way.
 But I know about the Struggle Bus what my mom knew about the public bus when I was in first grade: it’s only way to get to the places they’ll learn the most.